mzocchi/econometrics/Labs/Lab2_PrePost.md

 ```
 	esttab m1 m2, b(%7.4f) se star stats(N r2 r2_a)
 ```
+* How does the interpretation of the coefficients change with y85 added to the model?

-* I hypothosize that the difference in wages between females and males may have changed between 1978 and 1985
+* We might hypothesize that the wage gap between females and males changed between 1978 and 1985

 ```
 	table year female, c(mean lwage)